RodrigoMattosoSilveira/ng-rdx-mat-spring-task/README.md

 1. Re-factor the `angular control files` to ...

 ### Install the latest angular cli
+If you do not have [Angular-CLI](https://angular.io/cli) installed, please do; if you do, please upgrade it to the most recent `release` version.

 ### Create the `frontend/src/main` folder, copy backend pom
 We end up with: